rugbyprof/2143-Object-Oriented-Programming/Assignments/A02/README.md

 ### Overview

-Using the c++ file in this folder,
+Using the [main.cpp](./main.cpp) file in this folder, apply the proper comments using the guidelines from here: [comments](https://github.com/rugbyprof/2143-Object-Oriented-Programming/blob/master/Resources/comments.md).

+Create a folder in your `assignments` folder called `A02` and upload your commented code into this folder before the due date.